ElierHG/lowcoder/BRANCH_FEATURE_PLAN.md

     - Removed default favicon from global Helmet
     - Added comment indicating favicon is handled conditionally in editorView.tsx

-4. **✅ Fixed Icon Parsing** (`client/packages/lowcoder/src/comps/comps/multiIconDisplay.tsx`):
+4. **✅ Icon Parsing** (`client/packages/lowcoder/src/comps/comps/multiIconDisplay.tsx`):

-    - Added proper export for `parseIconIdentifier` function
-    - Added type checking to prevent errors with non-string identifiers
-    - Fixed React import issues
+    - Exposes `parseIconIdentifier` used by utilities.
+Note: editor favicon injection does not depend on this.

 5. **✅ Error Resolution**: